woocommerce/woocommerce/docs/quality-and-best-practices/review-guidelines/notifying-users-about-important-events.md

 ---
-post_title: Notifying users about bug fixes and features requests
+post_title: Notifying users about bug fixes and feature requests
 menu_title: Notifying users about bug fixes and feature requests
 ---